monterail/montelearn/docs/BACKEND.md

 - docker-compose

 # Run BE microservices
-In the main directory `monterail-elearning` run `make run` to start docker-compose.
+In the main directory `montelearn` run `make run` to start docker-compose.
 Microservices with API documenentation provided by Swagger can be found on:
 - authentication-api: `http://0.0.0.0:8080/swagger/`
 - lesson-api: `http://0.0.0.0:8000/swagger/`